bonitasoft/bonita-ui-designer/tests/README.md

     mvn integration-test

 The `pre-integration-test` phase will run the jar, the `integration-test` will test the pages with Protractor, and the `post-integration-phase` will stop the app.
-/!\ To run the `integration-test` on Windows 10, you need to downgrade chrome version of the webdriver-manager, in the package.json file:

-     "scripts": {
-         "pretest": "webdriver-manager update --versions.standalone=3.11.0 --versions.chrome=2.29",

 ### Alternative
 By default mvn task will check for _ddescribe_ and _iit_ in spec files and fail if it find some.
 To avoid that in dev phase you can launch tests via gulp